Small Changes Mean Good News in Diabetes Prevention

 She gained weight but was too busy to hit the gym.
-During a checkup, her doctor warned her she was at risk to develop diabetes.
-According to the CDC, more than 86 million adults have prediabetes, and most don’t know it.
+During a checkup, her doctor warned she was at risk to develop diabetes.
+According to the -Centers for Disease Control and Prevention, more than 86 million adults have prediabetes, and most don’t know it.
 With prediabetes, your blood sugar level is higher than normal.
-It’s not diabetes yet.
-But left unchecked, it can lead to type 2 diabetes.
+Left unchecked, it can lead to type 2 diabetes.

 Type 2 diabetes is bad news

 Type 2 diabetes can run in families.
 It also can result from too much weight, not enough inactivity and high blood pressure.
-If uncontrolled, diabetes can cause serious health problems—like heart disease, stroke, kidney disease, blindness and amputation.
+If uncontrolled, diabetes can cause serious health problems, like heart disease, stroke, kidney disease, blindness and amputation.
 But the good news is there are things you can do to help avoid it.
-Mary* found Florida Blue’s Better You Diabetes Prevention Program that helped her make small changes with big results.
+Mary (not her real name) found Florida Blue’s Better You Diabetes Prevention Program helped her make small changes with big results.

 Diabetes prevention is all about good news